MillerLabFTW/OpenSourcePneumaticSystem/README.md

 1. Download the latest version of Arduino from https://www.arduino.cc/en/Main/Software
 2. Connect Industruino to computer via USB connection
 3. Open PneumaticFirmware in Arduino
 4. Under "Tools," select Board: "Arduino Leonardo".
-In "Tools," select the port the Industruino is connected to.
+In "Tools," navigate to Port; select the COM port Industruino is connected to.
-This can be determined using Device Manager and the port connectivity tool we've provided (see instructions below)
+This can be determined by locating "Arduino Leonardo" under the "Ports" dropdown in Device Manager.
 5. Finally, upload the firmware to Industruino using the upload button in Arduino

 #####Processing Installation